jlinoff/pam/README.md

 document's actual structure — and reports headings that are missing from it, listed under the wrong parent, listed twice, or pointing at a heading that no longer exists.
 Neither needs a browser; together they take about a second.

+`check-links` is separate and **not** part of `lint`, because it needs network access and third-party sites go down for reasons unrelated to this repository.
+Its most useful output is `MOVED`: a link that redirects still works, so nothing ever reports it, and it quietly rots until the redirect is retired years later.

 #### Interactive unit testing in the browser